ron-from-nl/TinyPass/README.md

 ### Search

-The interface has a good search engine that also deeply searches inside the Fields of your Secrets, optionally filtered by Group (SQL wildcards "_" and "%" are supported).
+The interface has a good Search Engine that also searches deep into the Fields of your Secrets, optionally filtered by Group, so you can find your Secrets in an instant (SQL wildcards "_" and "%" are supported).
-Accurately find your secrets in an instant.

 ### Sort